-Superior Van & Mobility’s is ready to assist you with all your service, repair & installation needs of your wheelchair-accessible van, scooter carrier, wheelchair lift, or adaptive driving equipment.
+Superior Van & Mobility’s is ready to assist you with all your wheelchair van service, repair & adaptive driving equipment installation needs.

 Each service department is staffed with factory-trained, certified mobility technicians to ensure your job is done right, the first time.